 Peloponnese view - credits: lefpap/Depositphotos.com

 At the east end of Syntagma Sq. the visitor can see the oldest mosque of Nafplio standing there since the first Ottoman occupation of the city (ca. 1540-1686).
 It is a fine example of Ottoman architecture and it always had a central role in the everyday life of Nafplians.

 During the coming years, it was re-installed as a mosque but after the liberation of Nafplio from the Ottomans, it was used as a school.
 In 1915, it was remodeled to host a movie theater that was named "Trianon", the name that survives till today.
 It is one of the smallest theaters in Nafplio and if you have the chance, you definitely have to visit it while staying in the city.

 The Sleeping Lion - credits: cityofnafplio.net

-A work of the German sculptor Christian Siegel, the first professor of Sculpture of the Polytechnic School of Athens, the sleeping lion of Nafplio follows the idea of the famous lion of Lucerne.
-Commissioned by the father of King Otto of Greece, Ludwig I, it stands as a memorial of the Bavarian soldiers that succumbed to typhoid fever between 1833-4.
+A work of the German sculptor Christian Siegel, the first professor of Sculpture at the Polytechnic School of Athens, the sleeping lion of Nafplio follows the idea of the famous lion of Lucerne.
+Commissioned by the father of King Otto of Greece, Ludwig I, it stands as a memorial to the Bavarian soldiers that succumbed to typhoid fever between 1833-4.